Do you struggle to open your heart to love? Does the thought of putting yourself out there send you into hiding?

-But if you carry this natural impulse for self-protection too far, you cut yourself off from not just potential hurt, but from the opportunity to grow.
-You opt-out of the wisdom and love offered you through the alchemy of relationship.
+But if you carry this natural impulse for self-protection too far, you cut yourself off from love itself—you opt-out of the growth, wisdom, and love offered through the alchemy of relationship.

 Here are just a few ways to begin opening your heart to yourself:

-- Embrace self-responsibility: be willing to see yourself clearly, and to acknowledge and take responsibility for your beliefs, attitudes, and behaviors.
+- Embrace self-responsibility.
+Be willing to see yourself clearly.
+Acknowledge and take responsibility for your beliefs, attitudes, and behaviors.
 Take active measures to align with your authentic self.

 - Prioritize self-acceptance and self-compassion.
-When you can appreciate yourself as a holy work in progress — worthy of love with all your human foibles — then your heart is open and available for love and joy.
+When you can appreciate yourself as a holy work in progress — worthy of love with all your human foibles — then your heart is open and ready for love.

-If your heart has been closed, then you likely have stuck or repressed emotions that need to be released from your body in order to create space for love.
+If your heart has been closed, then you likely have stuck or repressed emotions that your body needs to release to create space for love.

-First, acknowledge that there are old emotions lurking in the shadows.
+First, acknowledge that old emotions are lurking in the shadows.
 Invite them to rise to the surface to be felt and freed.

 When feelings arise, allow yourself to feel them.
 You’ll discover that you don’t have to fear your emotions.
 They can be like the weather, passing through you for a time.
 You don’t have to resist them.
 You can remain connected to yourself as they go on their way.